15 Things to Do While Waiting for Labor to Start - Baby Chick

 Share

 You are, let’s say, 37-ish weeks pregnant and at the point of pregnancy when every moment feels like a lifetime.
 Every ounce of you is uncomfortable, and not much is fitting anymore.
 You need assistance just to put your shoes on.
-Your car seat must be pushed back to drive, making the peddles too far away from your feet.
+Your car seat must be pushed back to drive, which makes the pedals too far from your feet.
 You can’t help but wish for your labor to start.
 I cried roughly every day in the last few weeks of pregnancy.
 Don’t lose hope!

 15 Ways to Keep Busy While Waiting for Labor to Start

-Here are some things you can do that will help keep you busy while waiting for labor to start.
+Here are some things you can do to help keep you busy while you wait for labor to start.

 1. Meal Prep

 Put some food away for after baby arrives.
-If your swollen feet can handle it, take a day and put some postpartum freezer meals together and put them away for the perfect evening meal when cooking just cannot happen.
+If your swollen feet can handle it, take a day to put together some postpartum freezer meals and put them away for the perfect evening meal when cooking just cannot happen.

 2. Sexy Time